Hiking in Capitol Reef National Park

 Guided hikes can be arranged with Hondoo Rivers & Trails.

 Capitol Gorge Trail and the Tanks.
 Starting at the Pioneer Register, about a mile from the Capitol Gorge parking lot, is a trail that climbs to the Tanks, two holes in the sandstone, formed by erosion, that hold water after it rains.
-After a scramble up about 0.2 mi of steep trail with cliff drop-offs, you can look down into the Tanks and can also see a natural bridge below the lower tank.
-Including the walk to the Pioneer Register, allow an hour or two for this interesting little hike.
+After a scramble up about 0.2 miles of steep trail with cliff drop-offs, you can look down into the Tanks and can also see a natural bridge below the lower tank.
+Including the walk to the Pioneer Register, allow an hour or two for this interesting hike, one of the park's most popular.
 Moderate.
 Trailhead at end of Scenic Dr., 9 mi south of visitor center, Capitol Reef National Park, UT, 84775.